sanity/quickml/README.md

 In reality 5 examples wouldn't be enough to learn a useful tree, but you get the idea.
 Note that QuickDT can handle two types of data, *"nominal"*, like "male", "female", and *"ordinal"*, numbers.
 These can be integers, or floating point numbers.

-**Note:** Currently QuickDT assumes that the same attribute names are present in every instance, and that their type, ordinal or nominal, doesn't change from one instance to the next.
-QuickDT may crash with an exception if this is not the case.
+**WARNING:** *Currently QuickDT assumes that the same attribute names are present in every instance, and that their type, ordinal or nominal, doesn't change from one instance to the next.
+QuickDT may crash with an exception if this is not the case.*

 Next we create a TreeBuilder, and use it to build a tree using this data: